LIFE IN HAPPY VALLEY

 Despite the veil of war or perhaps because of it, the yearning for normalcy pervaded.
 If only for a while, a dance or movie or basketball game gave Happy Valley residents a respite from the darkness and gravity of a world at war.

 Happy Valley's movie theatre, built in February 1944, seated 1,200 patrons.
 Recreation halls and community buildings provided activities for varied tastes from bridge clubs to community sings to horseshoes.
-For those who prefered bowling or skating, Happy Valley had that too.
+For those who preferred bowling or roller skating, Happy Valley had that too.

 "At K-25 we had a skating rink, bowling alley, a movie theater, a department store, and a grocery store, and we had a recreation center with a basketball court.
 And outside we could pitch horseshoes.
 And that was a laugh, you know, in that time."